oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The requesting workload MUST ensure that it authenticates the Transaction Token Service.
 In order to do so:

 * It MUST have a pre-configured location for the Transaction Token Service.
-* If there is more than one Transaction Token Service, it MUST ensure that it is sending transaction token requests to the right Transaction Token Service to avoid leaking sensitive information like access tokens.
 * It SHOULD accept Transaction Token Service credentials such as JWTs or X.509 certificates which MAY be provisiond using mechanisms such as {{SPIFFE}} or other provisioning protocols.
 * It SHOULD use X.509 or JWT credentials in conjunction with MTLS {{RFC8446}}, or another secure authentication protocol, to securely authenticate the Transaction Token Service.
 * It SHOULD NOT rely on insecure mechanisms, such as long-lived shared secrets to authenticate the Transaction Token Service.